RakhithJK/AutomaApp-automa-wiki/Blocks.md

 Use this block to loop through data from data columns or use your custom data from a JSON or CSV file.
 After you input the data, the current iteration data will be available in the next block, and to access it write `{{ loopData@loopID.path }}` in an input.

 Replace the `loopID` with the ID of the loop, you can find it on the left side when clicking the edit button of the loop data block.
-For example, if the data that you input is an array of objects like this
+Make sure when you input the data it's [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) syntax, for example, if the data that you input is an array of objects like this
 ```json
 [
   { "name": "foo bar", "age": 20 },